 Sharon has worked within care for 35 years, working with adults and children with learning disabilities and mental health.
-Sharon has worked within Satash since Jasmine opened which is just over a year.
-Sharon has qualifications in QCF Level 3 in Health and Social Care Adults and is currently studying NVQ Level 5 in Leadership for health and social care- children and young people.
+Sharon has worked with Satash since Jasmine opened which is just over a year.
+Sharon has qualifications in QCF Level 3 in Health and Social Care Adults and is currently studying NVQ Level 5 in Leadership for Health and Social Care - Children and Young People.